 Audition Requirements website for specific audition requirements for your instrument for more information on prescreening requirements.

 Mannes accepts auditions in three different formats.
 Personal auditions are encouraged for all applicants.

-Current Mannes students whose first language is not English; who are enrolled in the Extension Division Diploma program, the Professional Studies Diploma program, or the Undergraduate Diploma program; and who are applying for admission to the Bachelor of Music, Bachelor of Science, or Master of Music degree program are required to submit TOEFL scores and take the Mannes English Placement Exam.
+Current Mannes students whose first language is not English; who are enrolled in the Mannes NEXT Diploma program or the Professional Studies Diploma program; and who are applying for admission to the Bachelor of Music, Bachelor of Science, Undergraduate Diploma, or Master of Music degree program are required to submit TOEFL scores and take the Mannes English Placement Exam.